 12. August 2018: On_Culture, Issue #5 „Indigeneities.
 Territories, Spaces and Conceptual Maps“

-We are happy to announce On_Culture’s 5th issue „Indigeneities.
-Territories, Spaces and Conceptual Maps.“
+GCSC, On_Culture Editorial Team is happy to announce their 5th issue „Indigeneities.
+Territories, Spaces and Conceptual Maps.

 On_Culture: The Open Journal for the Study of Culture is a biannual, peer-reviewed academic eJournal created and edited by doctoral researchers, postdocs and professors working at the International Graduate Centre for the Study of Culture (GCSC).
 The Editorial Team notes: “Our fifth issue aims to discern and question commonalities as well as fissures between various forms of and theoretical approaches to indigeneity as a research concept.
 The plurality of indigeneities thus necessarily informs this issue’s interdisciplinary approach, which includes research from diverse disciplines, regions, and time periods.
 A major question raised throughout is how positionality affects indigeneities — or: who speaks, from where, and whose voices can or cannot be heard.

 In this issue, researchers from various fields such as literary studies, art history, indigenous studies, decolonial studies, cultural anthropology, and architecture critically examine the analytical potential of indigeneity, its controversial nature, as well as its potential for disrupting and correcting preconceived notions, situations of injustice, and forms of discrimination.”

 The Editorial Team: „Indigeneities: Territories, Spaces and Conceptual Maps “

 Dietzel, Andrew: “Protecting the Line: Clinton Rickard, Border-Crossing and Haudenosaunee Trans-Indigeneity”

 Meloni, Greca N.: “Making Indigeneity: The Beekeeper’s Perspective”